huaweicloud/terraform-provider-huaweicloud/docs/resources/images_image_copy.md

 * `checksum` - Indicates the checksum of the data associated with the image.

 * `status` - Indicates the status of the image.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 60 minutes.
+* `delete` - Default is 3 minutes.